streetwriters/notesnook/docs/organizing-notes/pins.md

 ---

 # Pinning notes and notebooks
-You can pin up to 3 notes and notebooks in `Notes` and `Notebooks`.
+You can pin up to 3 notes and notebooks in `Notes` and `Notebooks` respectively.
 Pinning enables you to keep important notes/notebooks you are working on top.
 For example it's a great idea to pin your daily todo tasks on top.

 ## Pinning a note/notebook
 ||| Desktop/Web